Full-time: 3 years, Part-time: Up to 6 years

 Learn from the experts

 Cutting-edge research underpins every aspect of our course.
-Our geography lecturers include active researchers, authors and consultants undertaking important projects worldwide.
+Our geography lecturers are active researchers, authors and/or consultants undertaking important projects worldwide.
 It means you’ll be kept in touch with the very latest theories and what’s new and next in the world of geography.

 Current research projects span subjects such as the impacts of climate change, paleo climatic reconstruction in Greece, argan tree conservation and restoration in Morocco, use of biogas in less economically developed countries, rising sea levels in Ghana, and the implications of food allergies.

 Our three year BSc (Hons) Geography course is accredited by The Institution of Environmental Sciences (IES), one of only a handful of Geography degrees in the country to achieve this accolade.
 The IES congratulated us on providing students with a great mix of laboratory and field skills, together with excellent career development opportunities.

 The accreditation means that you can join the IES with Student Member status for free, which brings professional benefits to help you advance your career in the future.
 The accreditation also means that:

 - Study high-quality modules focusing on the global challenges facing society in the 21st century